cmpitg/cmpitg.github.com/top_about.md

 To make my life more thrilled, I have developed [RSI](http://en.wikipedia.org/wiki/Repetitive_strain_injury) since July 2012.
 My life as a computer addict has never been more excitingly annoying.

-Well, it's a hack after all.
+It's a hack after all.

 ## My Geek Code